Jean Speegle Howard: Personal life

 She married actor Rance Howard, also from Duncan, Oklahoma, in 1949.
 Their sons are actor and filmmaker Ron Howard and actor Clint Howard.
 Among her grandchildren are actresses Bryce Dallas Howard and Paige Howard, Paige's twin Jocelyn Carlyle, and their brother Reed Cross.

 Death

 On September 2, 2000, Howard died in Los Angeles, California of heart and respiratory illness.
 She was 73 years old.
-She is buried in Forest Lawn - Hollywood Hills Cemetery.
+She is buried in Hollywood Forever Cemetery, next to her husband who died in 2017.

 The 2000 film How the Grinch Stole Christmas, directed by her son Ron, includes a dedication to her at the beginning of the end credits, saying that she "loved Christmas the most."
 The film includes performances by her son Clint (as Whobris), her husband Rance (as the Elderly Timekeeper) and her granddaughter Bryce (as the Surprised Who).